 Create a Customer Segmentation Schema

 Customers are the lifeblood of any business but not all customers are created equal.
 It is not uncommon for companies to learn that 80% of their business is coming from just 20% of their customers.
-Knowing who these are and profiling them can be very helpful in serving them and finding more customers that are similar to this group.
+Knowing who these are and profiling them can be very helpful in serving them and finding more customers who are similar to this group.

 To create segments you will need data that answers these kinds of questions: